-The present outlook is for somewhat higher losses in 2004 than recorded in 2003, primarily due to decreased license and contract revenues and costs related to the launch of RAPTIVA®.
-Our strategy is to continue broadening our product pipeline through both internal development and additional collaborations such as our arrangements with Genentech, Millennium, Alexion and Chiron.
+The present outlook is for higher losses in 2004 than recorded in 2003, primarily due to decreased license and contract revenues and costs related to the launch of RAPTIVA.
+Our strategy is to continue broadening our product pipeline utilizing our existing capacity, through internal development and additional collaborations such as our arrangements with Genentech, Millennium, Alexion, Chiron and Aphton.

-Based on current spending levels, anticipated revenues and anticipated availability of capital market financing, we estimate that we have sufficient cash resources, together with sources for funding available to us, to meet our anticipated net cash consumption levels through at least the end of 2005.
-This assumes additional capital market financing will be available to us on acceptable terms during this period to fund operating expenses, including RAPTIVA® sales and marketing costs.
-Any significant revenue shortfalls or increases in planned spending on development programs or losses on our share of RAPTIVA® could shorten this period.
-In addition, if capital market financing is not available to us on acceptable terms during this period, this period will be significantly shortened.
+Based on current spending levels, anticipated revenues, partner funding and remaining net proceeds from our last underwritten public offering, we estimate that we have sufficient cash resources to meet our anticipated net cash consumption levels through approximately the end of 2005.
+We currently plan to access additional sources of funding that we believe to be available to us, including capital market financing, to meet our anticipated net cash consumption levels longer term.
+Any significant revenue shortfalls or increases in planned spending on development programs could shorten this period.
 Additional licensing arrangements or collaborations or otherwise entering into new equity or other financing arrangements could extend this period.
 Progress or setbacks by potentially competing products may also affect our ability to raise new funding on acceptable terms.
 For a further discussion of the risks related to our business and their effects on our cash flow and ability to raise new funding on acceptable terms, see "Forward Looking Information and Cautionary Factors That May Affect Future Results" included in this Item 2 below.